jphmrst/PLC/src/plc/vfp/Quantifiers.lagda.md

 module plc.vfp.Quantifiers where
 ```

-This chapter introduces universal and existential quantification.
+This section introduces universal and existential quantification.

 ## Imports